 Lightning Policy.
-Each member institution shall be responsible for having the capability of determining when lightning strikes are within specified distances of the competition site for all outdoor events.

-When lightning is detected within 15 miles of the competition site, the home institution should notify the head referee.

-When lightning is detected within a minimum of 10 miles of the competition site, home team management shall utilize the public address system to inform those in attendance that inclement weather including lightning is within 10 (or more) miles and that should patrons vacate the facility for safe shelter, they will be allowed to re-enter with a ticket stub.
+- 1. Each member institution shall be responsible for having the capability of determining when lightning strikes are within specified distances of the competition site for all outdoor events. - 2.
+When lightning is detected within 15 miles of the competition site, the home institution should notify the head referee. - 3.
+When lightning is detected within a minimum of 10 miles of the competition site, home team management shall utilize the public address system to inform those in attendance that inclement weather including lightning is within 10 (or more) miles and that patrons should patrons vacate the facility for safe shelter, they will be allowed to re-enter with a ticket stub. - 4.
 When lightning is detected within eight (8) miles of the competition site, the competition shall be suspended.
 Competition may be resumed after 30 minutes of no detected lightning strikes within an eight mile radius.
-A 10 minute warm-up period may be granted following this 30-minute suspension.

-In cases of severe weather being detected prior to the start of competition: A maximum of 10 minutes could be used for the marching band, national anthem and introductions, immediately following the 30 minute time period of no detected lightning strikes.
-The home institution would have the option of whether or not the 10 minute time period is added.
+A 10 minute warm-up period may be granted following this 30-minute suspension. - 5.
+In cases of severe weather being detected prior to the start of competition: - A. When lightning is detected within a minimum of 10 miles from the competition site after gates have opened to the public, home team management shall utilize the public address system to inform those in attendance that inclement weather including lightning is within 10 (or more) miles and that should patrons vacate the facility for safe shelter, they will be allowed to re-enter with a ticket stub.
+[Revised: 6/5/20] - B. When lightning is detected within eight (8) miles of the competition site, all on-field activities (e.g., warm-ups, marching band, national anthem, introductions) shall be suspended.
+On-field activities may resume after 30 minutes of no detected lightning strikes within an eight (8) mile radius.
+A maximum of 10 minutes may be used, at the discretion of the home institution, for the marching band, national anthem and introductions, immediately following the 30-minute time period of no detected lightning strikes.